nestybox/sysbox-ee/README.md

 ## Design

-For more detailed info about Sysbox's design, refer to the [Sysboxd design document](docs/design.md).
+For more detailed info about Sysboxd's design, refer to the [Sysboxd design document](docs/design.md).

 ## OCI Compatibility